-For Fall 2021, CCS will provide the option to attend classes remotely due to extenuating circumstances related to the COVID-19 pandemic.
+For Fall 2021 and Winter 2022, CCS will provide the option to attend classes remotely due to documented extenuating circumstances related to the COVID-19 pandemic.

-Requests for remote learning due to extenuating circumstances must be made by completing the Request to be Remote Fall 2021 form.
+Requests for remote learning due to documented extenuating circumstances must be made by completing the Request to be Remote 2021 – 2022 Academic Year form.
 The Vice President for Enrollment and Student Services will review your request, confirm that your courses are eligible for remote learning, and notify you of the decision regarding your request via your CCS email address within three business days.

 Certain studio classes may not be able to accommodate remote learning and schedule adjustments may be necessary (regardless if the request is made prior to the start of the semester or during the course of the semester).
 It is the student’s responsibility to confirm if any course changes need additional approval for remote learning.
 Students should work with their Academic Advisor to discuss potential changes and drops; the impact of remote courses with the student’s learning style; and how schedule and/or credit changes can impact their degree plan.